-Here are the the from Raphael Sachetat Chief Editor of Badzine and owner of Badmintonphoto, the well-known badminton photo agency.
+Here are the memories of the Japan Open from Raphael Sachetat Chief Editor of Badzine and owner of Badmintonphoto, the well-known badminton photo agency.

 I have lost count of the number of times I have covered the Japan Open.
 But every year, I see the same friendly faces, the same great interest from the sport from the public – in huge numbers this year, the same polite bows….
 Here are the few things I’ll remember of this 2014 edition of the Japan Open.